-The Open Society-U.S.’s Equality team seeks applicants for its Soros Equality Fellowship, which aims to support emerging mid-career professionals who will become long-term innovative leaders influencing the racial justice field.
-The fellowship award provides individuals with a grant of $100,000 to support production of an innovative racial justice project over the course of 18 months.
+The Open Society Foundations seek applicants for their Soros Equality Fellowship, which aims to support long-term leaders influencing the racial justice field.
+The fellowship award provides individuals with $100,000 to support the production of an innovative racial justice project over the course of 18 months.

 The program does not fund the following:

 - enrollment for degree or non-degree study at academic institutions, including dissertation research

 - projects that address racial justice issues outside the United States (applicants themselves, however, can be based outside the United States, as long as their work directly relates to a U.S. issue)

 - projects that serve as proxy for an organizational grant

 - lobbying or political activities

 There are three stages to the application and selection process.
 First, all applicants must submit a full and completed application by the deadline of February 13, 2020.Apply Online